GhabeBossin/tinyApp/README.md

 ### Functional Requirements

 #### User Stories

-As an avid twitter poster, </n>
+As an avid twitter poster,
-I want to be able to shorten links, </n>
-so that I can fit more non-link text in my tweets.</n>
+I want to be able to shorten links, so that I can fit more non-link text in my tweets.

-As a twitter reader,</n>
+As a twitter reader,
-I want to be able to visit sites via shortened links,</n>
-so that I can read interesting content.</n>
+I want to be able to visit sites via shortened links, so that I can read interesting content.

 ### Expected Usage